Turkish Lycian Coast – Kaş

 Included in the price

-Fully guided tour with comprehensive safety escort (3 boats, 2 swimming guides, 1 local boat pilot), swim coaching, technique & stroke analysis, 6 nights accommodation, all breakfasts, all lunches, and a welcome dinner.
-Each guest receives a swim hat and our Strel Turkish swimming towel.
+Fully guided tour with comprehensive safety escort (3 boats, 2 swimming guides, 1 local boat pilot), swimming stroke analysis, 6 nights accommodation, all breakfasts and all lunches.
+Each guest receives a swim hat.
 Limited fins, rash vests, tow floats and other swimming gear will be available on each tour.
-If you need a wetsuit, please bring it with you.
+If you need a wetsuit, rash vest or other swimming kit, please bring it with you.

-Travel to and from the start of the tour, five evening meals.
-Single room supplement: from 80 EUR
+Travel to and from the start of the tour, evening meals.
+Single room supplement: from 100 EUR

-Drone Photos and article from our Mediterranean swimming trips in May
+Drone Photos and article from our recent Turkish Lycian coast swimming trips

 KAYAK and SUP board are available on our swimming trips to use (friends or partners)